Meet us at ShopTalk Europe, Booth L46

 Once inside the report, look for the following:

 • 4xx errors (broken links): Look for status codes that start with “4”.
 These mean something’s wrong on the user’s end, like a page that doesn’t exist anymore (404 errors).
-If you see broken links, update the link to point to the correct page or remove it altogether if it’s no longer relevant.
+Broken links often waste crawl budgets, so you need to either update them to point to the correct page or remove them if they’re no longer relevant.

 Site Speed Optimization